By Kay Mills

 During the year that Rachel Jones was JAWS president, she started attending meetings of the Council of Presidents, a group that consists of heads of organizations such as the National Association of Black Journalists, Asian American Journalists Association, and Native American Journalists Association.
 Since then, JAWS presidents have been an active part of this group, helping give the organization more visibility.

 The trout streams of Gallatin, Montana, beckoned for some JAWS members who practiced their fly fishing or took lessons (or watched others taking lessons) as JAWS XIII convened at the 320 Guest Ranch.
 The program featured Barbara Reynolds as keynoter.
 Reynolds, long a columnist for USA Today, had been fired in July 1996.
 Instead of sitting back after her termination, Reynolds wrote a book entitled, “No, I Won’t Shut Up: 30 Years of Telling It Like It Is.”
 She told the younger journalists in the meeting room that “taking a stand will hurt you.
 But when one door closes, two, three, four will open.”
-Other panels concerned “the demonization of mom,” “staying sane in a crazy world,” public journalism, and the use of statistics to distort and manipulate the news.
+Other panels concerned “the demonization of mom,” public journalism, and the use of statistics to distort and manipulate the news.

 JAWS paid tribute to two of its stalwart sisters who had died since the last camp – Nancy Woodhull and Theo Wilson.
 Nancy, who was executive director of the Freedom Forum Media Studies Center in New York at the time of her death in April 1997, had helped establish the Joan Cook Scholarship Fund for JAWS.
 Theo, celebrated for her trial coverage, died in January 1997 just as her long awaited book, “Headline Justice: Inside the Courtroom-The Country’s Most Controversial Trials,” was published.